JustGibas/Q-DimensionalField/README.md

 npm run deploy
 ```

-## API Documentation

-The API documentation provides detailed information about the available endpoints, request/response formats, and example usage.
-You can access the API documentation at `http://localhost:3000/api-docs`.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.